 AUSTIN REGAN is a New York based stage director.
-Recent productions include a new production of Rigoletto at Minnesota Opera, which the Minneapolis Star Tribune lauded as "a scorching take on politics, patriarchy, and power"; the world premiere of Alexandra Silber's The Trojan Women (The Hangar Theatre); the world premiere of Discount Ghost Stories at Local Theater in Boulder CO ("Hauntingly beautiful," Boulder Daily Camera), which won the True West award for excellence in immersive theater; Mad Libs Live!, a new interactive musical for young audiences Off-Broadway at New World Stages; Loose, Wet, Perforated (Guerilla Opera); Three Decembers (FM Opera); YousaidShesaidHesaid by Christopher Oscar Peña and Molly Joyce (Pioneer Works); The Blind (The Flea Theater); Red Riding Hood (The Hangar Theatre); Peter Lerman's The Sacred Harp (Musical Theatre Factory); Spring Awakening (two productions, at the Boston Conservatory and at the Krannert Center/UIUC); Discount Ghost Stories: Well Worn Words (Ars Nova and Joe's Pub); #MormonInChief (Kraine Theater); Horse Play (Dixon Place); Floyd Collins; and The Who's Tommy.
+Recent productions include a new production of Rigoletto at Minnesota Opera, which the Minneapolis Star Tribune lauded as "a scorching take on politics, patriarchy, and power"; the world premiere of Alexandra Silber's The Trojan Women (The Hangar Theatre); the world premiere of Discount Ghost Stories at Local Theater in Boulder CO ("Hauntingly beautiful," Boulder Daily Camera), which won the True West award for excellence in immersive theater; Mad Libs Live!, a new interactive musical for young audiences Off-Broadway at New World Stages; Loose, Wet, Perforated (Guerilla Opera); Three Decembers (FM Opera); YousaidShesaidHesaid by Christopher Oscar Peña and Molly Joyce (Pioneer Works); The Blind (The Flea Theater); Red Riding Hood (The Hangar Theatre); Peter Lerman's The Sacred Harp (Musical Theatre Factory); Spring Awakening (two productions, at the Boston Conservatory and at the Krannert Center/UIUC); Well Worn Words (Ars Nova and Joe's Pub); #MormonInChief (Kraine Theater); Horse Play (Dixon Place); Floyd Collins; and The Who's Tommy.

-Austin has directed and developed new work at the PROTOTYPE Festival, National Sawdust, Ars Nova, the Hangar Theatre, Ensemble Studio Theatre, Joe's Pub, 54 Below, MTF 4x15, the Julia Miles Theater, the Zipper Factory, #serials@theflea, FringeNYC, the 92nd St. Y, the 52nd Street Project, New York University, the Boston Conservatory, and the United Nations.
+Austin has directed and developed new work at the PROTOTYPE Festival, National Sawdust, Ars Nova, the Hangar Theatre, Ensemble Studio Theatre, Joe's Pub, 54 Below, New York University, the Boston Conservatory, and the United Nations.
 His assistant and associate directing, mostly with Tony Award-winner Michael Mayer, includes Broadway (Head Over Heels, American Idiot, Everyday Rapture, On A Clear Day…) and the Metropolitan Opera, as well as the Drama Desk Award winning Off-Broadway revival of Little Shop of Horrors.
 Austin is a Drama League Directors Project Fellow, a member of the Lincoln Center Theater Directors Lab, a founding member of the Musical Theatre Factory, and a former Resident Director (2013-2015) at the Flea Theater.
 He is the director of web series This Is Not A Comedy and Such Good Friends: A Tribute to Nichols and May.

 Austin's teaching includes the Playwrights Horizons Theater School at NYU and the Boston Conservatory.
 Austin has also taught and directed at the University of Illinois Champaign-Urbana, the University of Texas Arlington, the Hangar Theatre Lab Company, Broadway Collective, the Musical Theatre Factory, Trollwood Performing Arts School, and with Other Side of the Table, an organization he co-founded in 2010.

 Austin's theatrical writing includes The Adventures of Pericles (with Christy Altomare) and Proxy (with Alexander Sage Oyen and Rachel Gabrielle Franco), which received its world premiere in Chicago in 2019.